 - Over twice as effective in minimizing the complexity of the quoting and proposal process by minimizing the people and functions involved

 But, let’s get specific.
-Let’s take a quick look at some of the more tangible paybacks offered by a CPQ solution.
+Let’s take a quick look at five more tangible paybacks offered by a CPQ solution.
 These advantages are measurable to facilitate some meaningful quantification of the benefits enjoyed by the user company.

 - Reduction of the initial inquiry-to-close interval – For the most part, the active selling process takes place between two events—qualifying a buyer and closing the deal with the buyer.
 This is where questions are asked, objections are handled and value is established.
 Anything that speeds this portion of the selling process is good.